Skiing in the Eisack Valley

 Those who travel to South Tyrol in winter will find excellent skiing conditions here.
 Especially in the Eisacktal, one of South Tyrol's main valleys, skiers from all over the world get their money's worth.
 The Eisacktaler ski area is divided into different ski areas, each of which has its own special charm.

-The ski area is one of the most popular winter sports areas in the Dolomites.
-On the numerous more than 2,000-metre-high peaks, skiing fun is guaranteed on a total of 40 kilometres of perfectly groomed slopes.
-Visitors have seven modern lifts at their disposal.
-The nine-kilometre-long Trametsch valley run, which covers a difference in altitude of 1400 metres, is famous far beyond the regional borders.
-In addition to the numerous slopes, the Plose ski area also has more than 12 kilometres of toboggan runs and about 12 kilometres of winter hiking trails.
+The Plose ski area is one of the most popular winter sports areas in the Dolomites.
+A total of 40 kilometers of perfectly groomed slopes can be found on the Plose.
+There are seven modern lifts available to visitors.
+The nine kilometer long Trametsch valley run, with which an altitude difference of 1,400 meters is overcome, is famous far beyond the regional borders.
+In addition to the numerous slopes, the Plose ski area also has more than 12 kilometers of toboggan runs and around 12 kilometers of winter hiking trails.

-Another very popular skiing area is the Gitschberg Jochtal skiing area.
-Wonderful skiing days are guaranteed on a total of 55 kilometres of well-developed slopes.
-With 15 lifts, thousands of skiers are transported to the various peaks every day.
-And if you like a bit more variety, the fun park in the middle of the ski area is just right.
+Another nearby ski area is the Gitschberg Jochtal ski area.
+Wonderful days of skiing are guaranteed on a total of 55 kilometers of slopes.
+Thousands of skiers are transported to the various peaks every day with 15 lifts.
+If you like something more varied, the fun park in the middle of the ski area is the right place for you.
 The youngest visitors will also find plenty of winter sports fun in the Kidspark.

-The Rosskopf ski resort near the city of Sterzing is distinguished primarily by its spectacular mountain panorama.
-A total of 20 kilometres of slopes are available to winter sports enthusiasts from all over the world.
-But it's not just skiers who get their money's worth here.
-There are also plenty of experiences for hikers and toboggan fans - including on the longest illuminated toboggan run in Italy, which can be completely covered in snow, on request.
+The Rosskopf ski area near the city of Sterzing is characterized above all by its spectacular mountain panorama.
+A total of 20 kilometers of slopes are available to winter sports enthusiasts from all over the world.
+There is also a lot to experience for hikers and toboggan fans - including on the longest illuminated toboggan run in Italy, which can be completely covered with snow if required.